1 Legal and enforcement framework

-The MFSA plays the central role with respect to the licensing of virtual currencies.
+The MFSA plays a central role with respect to the authorisation and supervision of CASPs and crypto-asset issuers.
 Among other things, it has the power to:

-- investigate and appoint an inspector to investigate VFA agents and VFA service providers;
+- investigate and appoint an inspector to investigate service providers;

-- access information on DLTs, VFA services and VFA assets at any time, and enter related premises;
+- access information on DLT, VFA services and VFA assets at any time, and enter related premises;

-- protect the public interest and take measures necessary to achieve its goals, including the appointment of a person to assume control of the business of a licence holder;
+- protect the public interest and take such measures as are necessary to achieve its goals, including the appointment of a person to assume control of the business of a licence holder;

-- suspend or revoke the licence of a VFA assets from trading;
+- suspend or revoke the licence of a VFA asset from trading;

 - remove a VFA asset from the exchange; and

 - issue penalties to licence holders for non-compliance.